 - Part- or full-time psychiatric leadership

-- Oversight of utilization review, compliance, and quality
+- Oversight of utilization review, compliance, and quality, including regular systematic review of prescribing practices

 - Ideal for FQHCs, private practices, and correctional facilities